Abie Nathan: Voice of Peace and humanitarian activities

 In 1973, Nathan founded the Voice of Peace radio station.
 He bought a ship with the help of John Lennon, named it the "Peace Ship", and sailed it outside Israeli territorial waters.
 The station broadcast 24 hours a day, mostly English-language programs that mainly included popular music, while promoting Nathan's political activities.
 At the same time, he was involved with disaster relief in Cambodia, Bangladesh, Biafra, Colombia, and Ethiopia.
 In another anti-war protest, he presided over the burial of smashed military toys.

-Nathan founded, at the beginning of 1980, "Abie’s Angels" – an Organisation of volunteers that helped each other when needed.
+Nathan founded, at the beginning of 1980, "Abie's Angels" – an organisation of volunteers that helped each other when needed.
 In August of that year, together with the non-political movement for quality of life and society in Israel Am Yafe Am Ehad (One Beautiful People One Nation) he set up a trust for the elderly named "Keren Sevá Tová" (a ripe old age) that provided clothes and household ware to old people in need.
 At the end of that year he received an award from the Knesset (Israeli parliament) for setting up a social lobby for the elderly.

 On 1 October 1993, economic and legal difficulties forced Nathan to close the Voice of Peace station.
 One of the reasons for closing was that, with the signing of the Oslo Peace Accords, Nathan felt that his message for peace and dialogue between Israelis and Palestinians had been spread.
 The Peace Ship was scuttled on 28 November 1993.

-Sickness, death and tributes
+Illness, death and tributes

 In 1997, Nathan suffered a stroke that left him partially paralyzed.
 He died in Tel Aviv on 27 August 2008 at age 81.
 On 10 June 2007 the Tel Aviv-Yafo municipality passed a resolution to post a commemorative plaque on the Tel Aviv boardwalk at Gordon Beach, opposite where the Peace Ship had been anchored.
 This memorial plays recordings of the Voice of Peace, including the station callsign in Nathan's voice and an explanation in both Hebrew and English.